-In schools, children not only discover how to read and write, but also learn how to develop social skills.
+In schools, children not only discover how to read and write, but also learn how to develop 5 Social Skills.
 Social skills can be defined as the skills we, as humans use to communicate and interact with one another, both verbal and non-verbal.
 Although there is no method in place where teachers could grade students based on their social skills, an appropriate parameter to gauge the same can be how a student behaves and interacts with his/her peers on a day-to-day basis.

 Failing at social skills can be way more painful than failing at a curriculum test.
 This can be accounted to the fact that social skills play a vital role in ensuring mental and emotional well-being of children.
 Therefore, let’s deep dive into 5 such social skills every school student must develop.